 Today we’ll talk about using Paypal in Hong Kong.
 Strap on your seat belts, this is going to be fun!

-This guide can is useful for a Paypal international account anywhere in the world, not just in HK.
-Yet the Hong Kong business owner was in mind when I wrote this.
+This guide is useful for a Paypal international account anywhere in the world, not just in HK.
+Yet, the Hong Kong business owner was in mind when I wrote this.

 Also, I have an extensive guide and listing of Hong Kong Merchant Accounts and I try to update it regularly.
 Check that for the most up to date information on companies.
 You can also check for my latest podcasts on Paypal and other merchant accounts on the site here.